13 Foods You Should Never, Ever Eat Past the Expiration Date

 Take your ticket, but don’t load up too much at the deli counter.
 Those ham and turkey slices will only last about three to five days, so it’s important to only buy what you’ll realistically eat during that period.
 Prepackaged deli meats sold in air-tight packaging will last a little longer than the fresh-sliced varieties if they’re unopened, but as soon as you crack the seal you’re working with the same three- to five-day consumption window for safe eating.
 Deli meat in particular is susceptible to a certain kind of bacteria called Listeria, which can multiply in cold environments like your refrigerator, so just because it’s cold doesn’t mean it’s completely protected.
 If the deli meat is a little slimy or giving off a funky smell, then that’s a good sign it needs to go.

 Fish are no less prone to bacteria than meat and should be consumed in one or two days after purchase.
 Otherwise, Whole Foods advises tightly wrapping it in moisture-proof freezer paper or foil and put in the freezer.
-Here are 11 more foods you’ve been storing wrong this whole time.
+Follow these guidelines for how to properly store meat in the refrigerator.

 Whether you get them from the store or a farmer’s market, berries have a short lifespan.
 Raspberries and strawberries are only good for about three days after purchase, while blueberries can last a few days longer in the fridge.
 Pro tip: Freeze any berries you know you won’t eat in that time frame.After that, they turn mushy and become susceptible to a bacteria called cyclospora cayetanensis, which can cause diarrhea, bloating, vomiting, and other food poisoning symptoms.